awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-and-ami-policies.md

 + AMIs must not use encrypted EBS snaphots\.
 + AMIs must not use encrypted file systems\.
 + AMIs must be built so that they can run in all AWS Regions and are Region\-agnostic\.
 AMIs built differently for different Regions aren't allowed\.

+## AMI product usage instructions<a name="ami-product-usage-instructions"></a>

+When creating usage instructions for your AMI product, please follow the steps and guidance located in [AMI and container product usage instructions](ami-container-product-usage-instructions.md)\.